LJ-Solana/xrp-evm-lending/README.md

 ## Getting Started

 Follow these steps to set up the XRP-EVM Sidechain Lending Platform on your local environment.
+Please make sure to click the green 'Get $LND Token' Button to obtain a certain amount of token needed for interaction with this protocol.

 ### Prerequisites